storj/docs/app/(docs)/object-mount/getting-started/intro/page.md

 ## What actually is Object Mount?

-Object Mount is the common back-end system of both our Direct Interception and Object Mount Mount (a modified FUSE mount).
+Object Mount is the common back-end system of both our Direct Interception and Object Mount on FUSE (a modified FUSE mount).
 It is an architecture and implementation for mapping POSIX file-system concepts to object storage concepts.

 When the Object Mount CLI is used to launch a new shell, the primary purpose is to start a new shell (whether that's bash, zsh, or whatever else) with `LD_PRELOAD` set to point at `cuno.so`.
 There is no Object Mount shell binary - it only wraps existing shells with Object Mount pre-loaded.